rnkwilliams/host-a-static-website-on-aws/README.md

 ![Alt text](/Host_a_Static_Website_on_AWS.png)

 ---
 # Hosting a Static Website on AWS

 ## Overview

-This repository contains scripts and resources to deploy a static HTML web application on AWS.
-The following components and configurations were utilized.
+This project focuses on deploying a static HTML web application on Amazon Web Services (AWS) infrastructure.
+Utilizing various AWS services and configurations, we ensure the security, reliability, and scalability of the hosted web application.

-## Architecture
+## Infrastructure Setup

-- **Virtual Private Cloud (VPC):** Configured a VPC with public and private subnets across two availability zones for enhanced reliability and fault tolerance.
+1. **Virtual Private Cloud (VPC):**
+   - Configured a VPC with both public and private subnets across two availability zones for enhanced redundancy and fault tolerance.

+2. **Internet Gateway (IGW):**
-- **Internet Gateway:** Deployed an Internet Gateway to facilitate connectivity between VPC instances and the wider Internet.
+   - Deployed an Internet Gateway to facilitate connectivity between VPC instances and the wider Internet.

+3. **Security Groups:**
-- **Security Groups:** Established Security Groups as a network firewall mechanism to control traffic to and from instances.
+   - Established Security Groups as a network firewall mechanism to control traffic to EC2 instances.

+4. **Availability Zones (AZs):**
-- **Availability Zones:** Leveraged two Availability Zones to enhance system reliability and fault tolerance.
+   - Leveraged two Availability Zones to enhance system reliability and fault tolerance.

-- **Subnets:**
+5. **Subnet Configuration:**
-  - Utilized Public Subnets for infrastructure components like NAT Gateway and Application Load Balancer.
+   - Utilized Public Subnets for infrastructure components like the NAT Gateway and Application Load Balancer.
    - Positioned web servers (EC2 instances) within Private Subnets for enhanced security.

+6. **EC2 Instance Connect Endpoint:**
-- **EC2 Instance Connect:** Implemented EC2 Instance Connect Endpoint for secure connections to assets within both public and private subnets.
+   - Implemented EC2 Instance Connect Endpoint for secure connections to assets within both public and private subnets.

-- **NAT Gateway:** Enabled instances in private subnets to access the Internet via the NAT Gateway.
-- **Web Hosting:** Hosted the website on EC2 Instances.
+## Deployment Process

+1. **Deployment Script:**
+   - Provided a deployment script for automating the setup process.
+   - The script installs necessary packages, clones the project repository from GitHub, and configures Apache HTTP Server to serve web content.

+2. **GitHub Integration:**
+   - Stored web files on GitHub for version control and collaboration.

+## Scalability and Reliability

+1. **Auto Scaling Group (ASG):**
+   - Employed an Auto Scaling Group to automatically manage EC2 instances.
+   - Ensured website availability, scalability, fault tolerance, and elasticity.

+2. **Application Load Balancer (ALB):**
-- **Application Load Balancer (ALB):** Employed an ALB and a target group for evenly distributing web traffic to an Auto Scaling Group of EC2 instances across multiple Availability Zones.
+   - Utilized an Application Load Balancer and a target group for evenly distributing web traffic across multiple Availability Zones.

-- **Auto Scaling Group:** Utilized an Auto Scaling Group to automatically manage EC2 instances, ensuring website availability, scalability, fault tolerance, and elasticity.
-- **Version Control:** Stored web files on GitHub for version control and collaboration.
+## Security Measures

+1. **Certificate Manager:**
-- **Certificate Manager:** Secured application communications using a Certificate Manager.
+   - Secured application communications using a Certificate Manager.

+2. **Simple Notification Service (SNS):**
-- **Simple Notification Service (SNS):** Configured SNS to alert about activities within the Auto Scaling Group.
+   - Configured Simple Notification Service (SNS) to alert about activities within the Auto Scaling Group.

+## Domain Configuration

+1. **Route 53:**
-- **DNS Configuration:** Registered the domain name and set up a DNS record using Route 53.
+   - Registered the domain name and set up a DNS record using Route 53.

 ## Deployment Script

 ```bash
 #!/bin/bash